AlexWatson1212/embracing-authenticity/_posts/2025-12-01-how-to-manage-your-inner-critic.md

 description: "A guide to softening harsh self-talk, understanding your inner critic, and cultivating a kinder, more supportive relationship with yourself."
 emotions: ["shame", "acceptance"]
 ---

-## How to Manage Your Inner Critic and Build Self-Compassion
 *A guide to transforming the voice inside you from an enemy into an ally.*

 Every person carries two voices within them: